2 Clarke Drive

 Here is your guide to the important regulatory decisions made by the FDA in June 2024.

-In case you missed it, below is your guide to the key regulatory approvals that were given the green light from the FDA in June 2024, including a snapshot at topline data that supported the decisions and expert insights what these pipeline updates mean for clinical practice.
+In case you missed it, below is your guide to the treatment options that were approved by the FDA in June 2024, including a snapshot at topline data that supported the decisions and expert insights what these pipeline updates mean for clinical practice.

 On June 6, 2024, the FDA approved imetelstat (Rytelo) for the treatment of adults with low- to intermediate-1–risk myelodysplastic syndrome and transfusion-dependent anemia requiring 4 or more red blood cell (RBC) units over 8 weeks who have not responded, have lost response to, or are not eligible to receive erythropoiesis-stimulating agents (ESAs).